-1> derive the KRRCenc key and the KUPenc key associated with the cipheringAlgorithm, as specified in TS 33.401 [32];
+2> derive the KRRCenc key and the KUPenc key associated with the cipheringAlgorithm, as specified in TS 33.401 [32];

+1> if the received RRCConnectionReconfiguration includes the sk-Counter:

+2> perform key update procedure as specified in TS 38.331 [82, 5.3.5.x];

+if the received RRCConnectionReconfiguration includes the nr-SecondaryCellGroupConfig:

+2> perform NR RRC Reconfiguration as specified in TS 38.331 [82, 5.3.5.3].

+1> if the received RRCConnectionReconfiguration includes the nr-RadioBearerConfig1:

+2> perform radio bearer configuration as specified in TS 38.331 [82, 5.3.5.6];

+1> if the received RRCConnectionReconfiguration includes the nr-RadioBearerConfig2:

+2> perform radio bearer configuration as specified in TS 38.331 [82, 5.3.5.6].

 1> configure lower layers to apply the indicated integrity protection algorithm and the KRRCint key immediately, i.e. the indicated integrity protection configuration shall be applied to all subsequent messages received and sent by the UE, including the message used to indicate the successful completion of the procedure;